Q: What ages do you teach?

-We have experience teaching piano to 2-year-olds through adults.
-We currently accept students as young as 3, and as old as. . . .
+A: We have experience teaching piano to 2-year-olds through adults.
+We currently accept private students as young as 3, and as old as. . . .
 Well, it’s never too late to start piano lessons, and we enjoy working with adult students too!
+Remember: You’re never too grey to play!

 We believe it is very important to use age-appropriate materials at each level, matching the interests and strengths of each age group.
 At NWSM studio, beginning 5-year-olds use different books than beginning 8-year-olds or beginning middle-school students or adults.

-For a child to start standard piano lessons, he should be able to count to ten, recognize & write the numerals 1-5 & letters A-G, wiggle his fingers independently, differentiate between left & right, and focus on an activity for 10-minutes at a time.
+A: For a child to start standard private music lessons, they should be able to count to ten, recognize & write the numerals 1-5, the letters A-G, wiggle their fingers independently, differentiate between left & right, and focus on an activity for 10 minutes.
+(If your child is very young and still learning some of these, always feel free to call the office and see if private lessons are the best fit for you!)

-We also offer piano lessons for preschoolers, focused around “music readiness.”
+We also offer music lessons for preschoolers, focused around “music readiness.”
 No child is too young to begin discovering the joys of music!
-Check out our “Tunes for Tots” program to learn how you can help jump-start your child’s musical development at an early age.
+Check out our kindermusic program to learn how you can help jump-start your child’s musical development at an early age if private lessons are too advanced.

-A child’s interest in music is the most important indicator of readiness: Does he express himself musically (singing, humming, dancing, tapping rhythms)?
-If you have a piano or keyboard, does he spend time exploring the sounds and making up songs?
+A child’s interest in music is the most important indicator of readiness: Do they express themselves musically (singing, humming, dancing, tapping rhythms)?
+If you have an instrument at home, do they spend time exploring the sounds and making up songs?
+These are some of the indicators that music lessons could benefit them personally, and developmentally.

 Play quality music in your home and car, especially classical music and folk songs, genres that have stood the test of time.